Skip to Main Site Navigation Skip to Content Skip to Footer

 Special educators play a vital role, especially in a world that increasingly celebrates equity and diverse cultures.
 They work to create inclusive and supportive environments for students with unique learning needs.
 This dedication begins when they earn a master’s degree that paves the way to understanding the students with disabilities.

-The foundation of every quality Master of Science in Special Education program lies in coursework that explores various exceptionalities, such as learning disabilities, autism spectrum disorders, and emotional and behavioral disorders.
+The foundation of every quality special education graduate program lies in coursework that explores various exceptionalities, such as learning disabilities, autism spectrum disorders, and emotional and behavioral disorders.
 Aspiring special educators learn to navigate the landscape of individualized education plans and how to tailor teaching methodologies for diverse learning styles.

 Preparing the Next Generation of Special Educators for an Inclusive World